Which path are you going to choose?

 The second path is a winding maze.

-Can you imagine the conversation between you two at the end?
-Can you imagine which of you would tell the best stories, share the most wisdom, and feel the most fulfilled?
-Just imagine how that conversation would go…
+Can you imagine the conversation between the two versions of you at the end?
+Which version would tell the best stories, share the most wisdom, and feel the most fulfilled?

-So which path are you going to choose?
+So, which path are YOU going to choose?

 Leave a Reply